 Either a tenant can actually document earnings and/or assets and thus support a claim of ‘viability going forward,’ or the tenant will attest under penalty of to anticipated income which may or may not materialize simply to keep a roof over her head.
 (At a time when uncertainty abounds, who wouldn’t?) — Comment, Mark Elliot

 For council the viability concern represented an effort to balance the city’s interest to extend assistance to as many eligible households as possible while not providing assistance to tenants or landlords who may not be able to continue on after the subsidy ends.
 So it’s not clear how this very important criterion will be addressed in the implementation framework.
-Watch the entire discussion on the video (starting at time 1h:35m:38s).
+Watch the council’s discussion on video.
 Renters Alliance is your best source for tenant news in Beverly Hills.
 But a close second is the Beverly Press.
 Find their recap of the rent relief program at the Beverly Press website.

 A Few Takeaways